Illidanz/hacktools/README.md

 # hacktools
-A set of utilities and tools for rom translations.
+A set of utilities and tools for rom hacking and translations.